 According to researchers at the Insurance Institute for Highway Safety, federally -mandated headlight ratings simply aren’t sufficient to help reduce the risk of accidents while driving in the night-time.
 For instance, there is a difference in the performance of headlights when it comes to certain factors.
 The range for headlights that the Insurance Institute for Highway Safety included in its ratings varies from between 125 feet and 460 feet, which can make a difference of 2 seconds versus 6 seconds that the driver has to recognize a potential accident risk and respond in time to avoid a crash.

 The bottom line is that better-designed, brighter headlights can be a crucial factor in helping avoid your risk of accidents when you travel in the night time.
 Night time is typically a dangerous time for driving with reduced visibility making it difficult to identify risks in time.

-The Atlanta car accident attorneys at the Katz Law Firm represent persons who have suffered injuries in car accidents in the metro Atlanta region and across Georgia.
-If you have suffered injuries in a car accident, talk to an Atlanta car accident attorney at the Katz Law Firm, and determine your legal options to a claim for damages for your losses.
+The Atlanta car accident attorneys at the Katz Personal Injury Lawyers represent persons who have suffered injuries in car accidents in the metro Atlanta region and across Georgia.
+If you have suffered injuries in a car accident, talk to an Atlanta car accident attorney at the Katz Personal Injury Lawyers, and determine your legal options to a claim for damages for your losses.
 You may be eligible for compensation that includes medical expenses, lost income and other forms of compensation.
 Talk to a lawyer at our firm, and discuss your case.